Icinga/icinga2/doc/16-upgrading-icinga-2.md

 If you still encounter problems, please follow [this troubleshooting entry](15-troubleshooting.md#troubleshooting-api-missing-runtime-objects).

+#### HTTP Origin <a id="upgrading-to-2-11-api-http-origin"></a>

+The [api](09-object-types.md#objecttype-apilistener) feature allows to specify the `allowed_http_origins` attribute as array of IP ranges as CIDR.

+Linux/Unix nodes allow all connections by default.

+Windows agents do not expose nor need the REST API by default and limit HTTP connection origins to localhost only.

 ### DB IDO MySQL Schema <a id="upgrading-to-2-11-db-ido"></a>

 The schema for MySQL contains an optional update which